GiovanniM1563/ardk_lifecycle_smoke_test/README.md

 ```
 ### 4. Finer Usage

 Nav2 and SLAM Toolbox are both controlled through their own APIs, and can be used independently of the state manager to get desired functionalities.
+You can for example read the /ardk_status to check the mode to ensure the right stack is operational, and then use its corresponding APIs (I.E. map saving, Pose Routing etc.)

 ## Future WIP